How much do surrogates make?

 - Are between the ages of 21-41 years of age

-- Do not participate in certain government aid programs including section 8 housing
+- Do not participate in certain government aid programs including cash assistance, welfare, public housing or section 8.
+All other forms of government assistance will be considered on a case-by-case basis.

-- Live in a surrogate-friendly state in the United States (we are very sorry but we can not accept gestational carriers who reside in Washington, Nebraska, Michigan, New York, New Jersey, or anywhere outside of the United States)
+- Live in a surrogate-friendly state in the United States (we are very sorry but we cannot accept gestational carriers who reside in Washington, Nebraska, Louisiana, Michigan, New York, New Jersey)

 - Have the support of family and friends